lintool/twitter-tools/README.md

 Sampling the public stream
 --------------------------

-Unlike in previous years, participants in the TREC 2013 microblog track will *not* be able to crawl a copy of the offical corpus.
-Participants will instead access the corpus through a REST API (details available elsewhere).
+Unlike in previous years, participants in the TREC 2013 microblog track will *not* be able to crawl a copy of the official corpus.
+Participants will instead access the corpus through a REST API (details will be made available elsewhere).

 Should you wish to gather a parallel sample of tweets from the [Twitter public stream](https://dev.twitter.com/docs/streaming-apis/streams/public) from the same time period as the official corpus, you may do so using the `cc.twittertools.stream.GatherStatusStream` tool.

-**IMPORTANT** Crawling your own copy of the tweets is NOT NEEDED for participation in the TREC 2013 microblog track.
+**IMPORTANT**: Crawling your own copy of the tweets is **not** **needed** for participation in the TREC 2013 microblog track.
 However, it might be helpful.

 Accessing the Twitter public stream with the `GatherStatusStream` tool requires creating a developer account on Twitter and obtaining OAuth credentials to access Twitter's API.
 After creating an account on the Twitter developer site, you can obtain these credentials by [creating an "application"](https://dev.twitter.com/apps/new).

 In order to run `GatherStatusStream`, you must save your Twitter API OAuth credentials in a file named `twitter4j.properties` in your current working directory.
-The file should contain the following (replace \*'s with your information):
+See [this page](http://twitter4j.org/en/configuration.html) for more information about Twitter4j configurations.
+The file should contain the following (replace the `****` instances with your information):

     oauth.consumerKey=**********
     oauth.consumerSecret=**********